 The term looping is also used in digital recording.
 While this is a different type of looping, the idea is similar.
 A region of time can be highlighted in the DAW, which can then be looped, or played over and over again automatically.
 This is especially helpful for mixing a particular section or recording several takes via comping.

 3. Slapback Echo

-This type of delay is very quick and punchy, mimicking a natural echo one might hear in a large open room or live setting.
+This type of delay effect is very quick and punchy, mimicking a natural echo one might hear in a large open room or live setting.
 In other words, this is a more subtle delay setting that’s great for making guitar and vocals stand out just a bit.
 In fact, this was used often in the 50s and 60s with artists like Elvis Presley and The Roling Stones.
 On a standard digital delay pedal, the feedback knob would be turned down quite a bit and the delay time knob turned up.
 This results in a short burst of delay that’s more of an echo than anything.
 Slapback echo can even be used for mixing and recording drums to make them sound bigger.